-Argument for the day usually begins at 9:30 a.m. and ends about 12:30 p.m.
+Argument for the day usually begins at 9:30 a.m.
 As a general rule, the panel will hear all cases scheduled for that day, even if it is necessary to recess for lunch and reconvene.

-G. WEATHER CLOSINGS
+G. COURT CLOSINGS

-As noted in Part II.B.4, if there is any possibility that the Court will not be in session because of inclement weather, counsel should call the Clerk's Office at 202-216-7000 (Option 2, Special Announcements) to confirm that the Court is open.
+As noted in Part II.B.4, if there is any possibility that the Court will not be in session because of inclement weather or an emergency situation, counsel should call the Clerk's Office at 202-216-7000 (Option 2, Special Announcements), or check the Court's web site located at www.cadc.uscourts.gov, to determine whether the Court is open.
 In the absence of official notice from the Court to the contrary, counsel should assume that the Court will be in session.
 A general announcement by the media that the "government" is closed does not necessarily include this Court.